SQLI-Morocco/Azure-Serverless/Readme.md

     * GitHub
     * Twilio (SMS Messages)

-We can create Azure Function using the portal , VS Code , Visual studio or any other IDE.
+We can create Azure Function using the portal, VS Code, Visual studio or any other IDE.
-In our case , we create Azure function that has Event Hub as trigger , and Storage queue as out put binding , the function will copy data coming form the event hub to a Queue storage
+In our case, we create Azure function that has Event Hub as trigger, and Storage queue as output binding, the function will copy the data coming from the event hub to a Queue storage

 <br>